The Year is 2020 and The World is on tenterhooks… awaiting the outcome of The Most Important Election Since The Last One.

 Just Got Paid (Sigala, Ella Ayre, Meghan T, Montana)

-To enjoy the process of building wealth, lean into that KER-CHING! moment when you get paid.
-Celebrate your wins along the way and remember to pay yourself first.
+Lean into that KER-CHING! moment when you get paid, celebrate your wins along the way and remember to pay yourself first.

 I still remember the joy of getting paid for a couple of days work in the summer holidays on a farm when I was 8 years old (someone call Social Services!).
-I remember my first (pre minimum wage) factory job aged 16, my first payrise and my first money earned self-employed after I quit my corporate job.
+I also remember my payrise when I qualified as an accountant and my first money earned self-employed after I quit my corporate job.
 KER-CHING!

 Remember: earning more is not cheating.
 And if you truly love your work, you’re already rich.